Ethical & Non-GM Sourcing.

-The cocoa used in our rice-milk chocolatey coating (our own recipe and made just for us) is sourced from a company that promotes sustainability: encompassing fair labor (only sources where international labor standards are practiced), environmental stewardship, and providing improved economic returns for cocoa farmers.
-They are active in the World Cocoa Foundation and collaborate with the Bill and Melinda Gates Foundation and Rain Forest Alliance.
-So, while our “chocolate” isn’t certified fair trade, it is ethically sourced.
+The cocoa used in our chocolatey coating (our own recipe and made just for us) is Certified Fair Trade and is sourced from a company that promotes sustainability: encompassing fair labor (only sources where international labor standards are practiced), environmental stewardship, and providing improved economic returns for cocoa farmers.
+The cane sugar and vanilla used in our signature-recipe chocolatey coating are Certified Fair Trade as well.

 Ethically Sourced Palm Oil is a Reality

 Ethical sourcing for palm oil is available and has been for a while now.
 We’re currently sourcing our palm oil with a company who’s been committed to ethical production, including a zero deforestation policy, since 2001.
 Located in Brazil, our vendor is also a charter member of the Palm Oil Innovation Group.
 Other charter members include environmental and labor NGO’s such as Green Peace, Rainforest Action Network, Orangutan Land Trust, International Labor Rights Forum and more.
 Information about POIG can be found here: http://poig.org/.
 We want to give you the information about POIG so that you may share with others who are concerned about palm oil production.
 If you are planning to contact companies to ask questions about they’re palm oil sourcing please pass on this information!